-207-2 Requirements Guidelines Check Evidence of compliance at Repsol a.i Governing body responsible for compliance with tax strategy Identify the highest governance body responsible for the review of the TCF. • The BoD is the governing body responsible for approving the Repsol Group's Tax Policy, which contains the tax strategy.
+() 207-2 Requirements Guidelines Check Evidence of compliance at Repsol a.i Governing body responsible for compliance with tax strategy Identify the highest governance body responsible of reviewing the TCF. • The BoD is the governing body in charge of approving the Repsol Group's Tax Policy, which contains the tax strategy.
 The implementation and monitoring of the tax strategy is supervised through meetings held at least once a year, which review, among other issues, the content of the Voluntary Tax Transparency Report , the taxes paid by the Group, the incidence of tax risks, the mechanisms for their management and control, the Group's presence in non-cooperative jurisdictions and initiatives in the area of tax transparency.
-For further information see the Audit and Control Committee's Activity Report , which is made available to shareholders on the occasion of the Annual General Meeting".
-Fiscal governance, control and Tax strategy in the organization Description of the processes, projects, programmes and initiatives that support the tax strategy and tax procedures.
-The orderly management of Repsol's tax affairs is developed within a scope of action (Governance and TCM) that rests on four basic pillars: (i) Principles of action, (ii) Expert team, (iii) Processes and systems for tax compliance and (iv) Control and management of tax risks.
-For more information on how the tax approach is integrated into Repsol's organization, see the section on " Tax Control Framework " published on the corporate website. risk management (1/3) • The integration of the tax approach at Repsol is governed by an orderly regulatory management model comprising policies, rules (global and specific), procedures and internal controls and standardized processes, all of which are subject to the guidelines contained in the Code of Ethics and Conduct, aimed at mitigating the most relevant tax risks. , a.ii Repsol's tax area is made up of professionals with expertise in various tax disciplines who are responsible for managing all the tax affairs of the Group's different businesses and areas.
-Reporting solely to the Corporate Economic and Tax Department (DCEyF), the management of tax matters is decentralized to the tax units of each country and/or business, in order to adequately address the particularities of each business and tax system.
-The continuity of the implementation of the tax strategy and management in the event of unforeseen events is ensured by a contingency plan that guarantees succession in key positions.
-The Group's tax experts are subject to the same remuneration and incentive policy as the rest of the Company's employees, and there is a continuous training plan, updated annually, which allows them to strengthen and complete their professional skills and renew their commitments to comply with the obligations derived from the Code of Ethics and Conduct.
+For further information, please refer to the Audit and Control Committee's Activity Report , which is made available to shareholders on the occasion of the General Shareholders' Meeting".
+Fiscal governance, control and risk Description of The orderly management of Repsol's tax affairs is developed within a scope of action (Governance and FCM) that rests on four basic pillars: (i) Principles of action, (ii) Expert team, (iii) Processes and systems for tax compliance and (iv) Control and management of tax risks.
+For more information on how the tax approach is integrated into the Repsol organization, see the section on " Tax Control Framework " published on the corporate website. management (1/3) .
+Tax strategy in the processes, projects, programmes The integration of the tax approach at Repsol is governed by an orderly regulatory management model composed of policies, rules (global and specific), procedures and internal controls and standardized processes, all of which are subject to the guidelines contained in the Code of Ethics and Conduct, aimed at mitigating the most relevant tax risks. (=, =, a.ii the organization and initiatives that support the tax strategy and tax procedures Repsol's tax area is made up of professionals with expertise in various tax disciplines who are responsible for the management of all tax matters of the different businesses and areas of the Group.
+Under a single dependency of the Corporate Economic and Tax Department (DCEyF), the management of tax matters is decentralized in the tax units of each country and/or business, in order to adequately address the particularities of each business and tax system.
+The continuity of the implementation of the tax strategy and management in the event of unforeseen events is ensured by means of a contingency plan that guarantees succession in key positions.
+The Group's tax experts are subject to the same remuneration and incentive policy as the rest of the Company's employees, and there is also a complete continuous training plan, updated annually, which allows them to strengthen and complete their professional skills and renew their commitments to comply with the obligations derived from the Code of Ethics and Conduct.